guyb7/s3clone/README.md

 ## Considerations
 * sync DB with disk
 * storage is local disk - to scale we need network storage
-* backups and integrity - RAID?
 * versioning - cannot modify at the moment
 * access/activity log - showing only last change time
 * bucket = user
-* errors/monitoring
 * build server/client + SSR
 * .env is not in .gitignore for demonstration
-* tests
+* no tests
 * coupling to Redis, missing abstraction
 * resolve uuid collisions
 * allowing both public/private paths will require data duplication
-* file type detection
+* no file type detection
-* allow multiple files with the same public path?
+* allowing multiple files with the same public path for the same user
 * changing visibility changes URL, which is awkward